Israeli police storm al-Aqsa mosque compound amid tensions | www.lokmattimes.com

 Israeli police storm al-Aqsa mosque compound amid tensions

-Early on Sunday, Israeli police forces dispersed Palestinians from the large plaza outside the mosque, while dozens remained inside and chanted "God is great," according to a statement issued by the police.
+Early on Sunday, Israeli police forces dispersed Palestin from the large plaza outside the mosque, while dozens remained inside and chanted "God is great", Xinhua news agency reported, citing a statement issued by the police.

-Shortly later, Palestinians reported clashes outside the mosque, in which at least ten people were injured by Israeli security forces, according to a statement issued by the Palestinian Red Crescent.
+Shortly later, Palestin reported clashes outside the mosque, in which at least ten people were injured by Israeli security forces, according to a statement issued by the Palestinian Red Crescent.

-Israeli police said the clashes began after Palestinians inside the mosque tossed fireworks at the plaza.
+Israeli police said the clashes began after Palestin inside the mosque tossed fireworks at the plaza.

-Furthermore, on Sunday in East Jerusalem, Palestinians hurled stones at buses en route to the Old City, where the al-Aqsa mosque compound is located.
+Furthermore on Sunday in East Jerusalem, Palestin hurled stones at buses en route to the Old City, where the al-Aqsa mosque compound is located.
 Israel's Magen David Adom emergency health service said in a statement that at least five Jews were lightly injured, including a 14-year-old boy and the bus driver.

 Two Palestinian suspects were arrested for hurling the stones, the police said.